 Piedmont literally means 'at the foot of the mountains', because the wine region is surrounded by mountains which represent a natural border with France, Switzerland and Liguria.
 Viticulture, with its more than 46,000 hectares of vineyards, plays a protagonist role in Piedmont, one of the three classic Italian wine regions.
 See for yourselves the top 7 Piedmont wineries to visit to make your wine holiday a success.

 Piedmont has a rich heritage of native grape varieties, which often do not find out of the borders other suitable areas and are therefore quite unique.
 The Nebbiolo grape – Piedmont's greatest red variety – has reigned supreme in the glacial soil of the hills that flank the Sesia river for centuries now.
-Nebbiolo has proven difficult to grow elsewhere in the world, yet in Piedmont there is the right balance of altitude, exposure and soil to achieve the perfection of Barolo and Barbaresco.
+Nebbiolo has proven difficult to grow elsewhere in the world, yet in Piedmont, there is the right balance of altitude, exposure and soil to achieve the perfection of Barolo and Barbaresco.
 To discover the many different facets of Nebbiolo's character, find out more in our Top 7 Piedmont Wineries to Visit!

-Punset's vineyards (located in the Langhe-Roero) are specialysed in the production of Barbaresco of beautiful structure and incisiveness.
-In the agritourism connected to the winery visitors can take part in cooking classes and experience Punset's biodynamic philosophy (tours from 13€ pp).
+Punset's vineyards (located in the Langhe-Roero) are specialised in the production of Barbaresco of beautiful structure and incisiveness.
+In the agritourism connected to the winery, visitors can take part in cooking classes and experience Punset's biodynamic philosophy (tours from 13€ pp).

-4. The family-owned estate Isolabella Della Croce is run with great dedication and commitment by the young Andrea Elegir, which can already boast considerable experience.
+The family-owned estate Isolabella Della Croce is run with great dedication and commitment by the young Andrea Elegir, which can already boast considerable experience.
 The old farmhouse, about 500 meters above sea level, is surrounded by vineyards and woods, in a Piedmont glimpse of rare beauty.
 Visiting guests can enjoy picnics at the winery and taste typical cheeses and cold cuts from Piemonte region (tours from 15€ pp).

-5. Azienda Agricola Josetta Saffirio is an estate nestled in the heart of the Langhe that UNESCO has declared a world heritage site.
+Azienda Agricola Josetta Saffirio is an estate nestled in the heart of the Langhe that UNESCO has declared a world heritage site.
 Josetta and Roberto made the first quality Nebbiolo it in the late '70s.
-Ten years later came the Barolo with the current label characterized by its now famous bearded and smiling gnome, the result of the fantastic stories of the owner Ernesto.
+Ten years later came the Barolo with the current label characterized by its now-famous bearded and smiling gnome, the result of the fantastic stories of the owner Ernesto.
 Besides wine tastings, the cellar can also offer trekking tours, picnics and truffle hunting (tours from 15 € pp)!

 All photo credit: Partners for Winerist